monome/docs/norns/help.md

 #### via wifi

-To access the `dust` folder from another computer on the same WIFI network, follow the steps in the [wifi + files: transfer](../wifi-files/#transfer) docs.
+To access the `dust` folder from another computer on the same wifi network, follow the steps in the [wifi + files: transfer](../wifi-files/#transfer) docs.

 To back up or restore your `dust` folder, follow the steps in the [wifi + files: backup](../wifi-files/#backup) docs.

 #### via usb

-WIFI is the most straightforward way to back up your norns.
-These instructions are provided for times when you are unable to connect norns to WiFi (no dongle, no network, etc).
+wifi is the most straightforward way to back up your norns.
+These instructions are provided for times when you are unable to connect norns to wifi (no dongle, no network, etc).
 {: .label}

 If you have a stock norns, connect it to a second computer via [serial](../wifi-files/#serial).
 If you have a shield, host a hotspot for it and connect it to a second computer via [ssh](../wifi-files/#ssh).
 Then, insert a USB stick into norns.